-It is likely that several hereditary and environmental factors participate in the development of bone cancers.
+Several hereditary and environmental factors likely participate in the development of bone cancers.

 What are the symptoms and signs of bone cancer?

 Pain is the most common symptom of bone cancer.
-Bone pain may develop initially at certain times of the day, often at night or with physical activity.
+Bone pain may develop initially at certain times of the day, at night, or with physical activity.
 The pain tends to progress and get worse over time.
 Sometimes, the pain may be present years before the affected person seeks treatment.